pashtari/factorizer/model_zoo/nnunet_brats23/docs/README.md

 # nnU-Net for Brain Tumor Segmentation

-This repository provides a MONAI bundle for nnU-Net to perform 3D volumetric segmentation of brain tumor subregions from multi-parametric MRI (mpMRI) scans.
-It uses data from the [BraTS 2023 - Adult Glioma Challenge](https://www.synapse.org/Synapse:syn51156910/). nnU-Net is detailed in [this paper](https://doi.org/10.1038/s41592-020-01008-z).
+This repository provides a MONAI bundle for nnU-Net [1] to perform 3D volumetric segmentation of brain tumor subregions from multi-parametric MRI (mpMRI) scans.
+It uses data from the [BraTS 2023 - Adult Glioma Challenge](https://www.synapse.org/Synapse:syn51156910/).

 ## Overview